ryukinix/mal/README.md

 PYTHONPATH=. python mal/cli.py
 ```

-PYTHONPATH variable is set to look inside the project so it will look for the module [mal](mal/) before looking for installed `mal`.
+PYTHONPATH variable is set to look inside the project so it will look for the local module [mal](mal/) before looking for installed `mal`.

 ## License